HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ```

 Load up the browser again and you should see beautiful blue NavLinks that load
 up the desired component.
+Note that, because we've rendered the `Navbar`
+component outside the `Switch` component, it appears on each page, as desired.

-For more practice, implement `/signup` and `/messages`
+For more practice, implement `/signup` and `/messages` routes, NavLinks and
-routes, NavLinks and components.
+components.

 ### Refactoring